Give A Little, Feed A Lot!

 I know that many of my readers are located in different communities across the country (and Switzerland, bonjour cousin Sarah!).
 If you want to get involved in your area, you can use this food bank locator from Feeding America to find one near you.

-This entry was posted in Uncategorized and tagged alamo city, Money matters, politics.
+Uncategorized and tagged alamo city, Money matters, politics.